varigence/docs/bimlflex/adf-deployment/landing-area.md

 ---
 # Configure Azure Data Factory Landing Area

+The Azure Data Factory Copy activity currently do not allow for transformations during the copying of data.
+Therefore, BimlFlex uses a Landing Area that is accessible by SQL Based ELT stored procedures in the Staging Area.
+This allows for the data to be directly accessed by the code to perform any necessary transformations needed.
-In order to account for the limited functionality of the Azure Data Factory Copy activity, BimlFlex requires a Landing Area for an Azure Data Factory project.
-The Azure Data Factory Copy activity does not support transforms so the data is landed in an area accessible by the SQL Based ELT code in the Staging Area.
-The general architecture of the configuration is below, the Landing Area being represented in the middle as either a Database or Files.
+The Azure Data Factory pipeline can then use the Copy activity to move the data to the Staging Area efficiently.
+The general architecture is below with the Landing Area in the middle supporting either a Database or Files.

 <!-- TODO:  Add more notes about Landing Area.
 Volitility/persistance.
 Settings.
 Etc. -->